Get Out: Music

-Themes
+Themes and interpretations

-Lanre Bakare in The Guardian wrote: "The villains here aren't southern rednecks or neo-Nazi skinheads, or the so-called 'alt-right'.
-They're middle-class white liberals.
-The kind of people who read this website.
-The kind of people who shop at Trader Joe's, donate to the ACLU and would have voted for Obama a third time if they could.
+Get Out has been described as critical of post-racial America, the concept of "colorblindness", and neoliberalism.
+Lanre Bakare in The Guardian notes, "The villains here aren't southern rednecks or neo-Nazi skinheads, or the so-called 'alt-right'.
+They're middle-class white liberals. [...]
 The thing Get Out does so well—and the thing that will rankle with some viewers—is to show how, however unintentionally, these same people can make life so hard and uncomfortable for black people.
 It exposes a liberal ignorance and hubris that has been allowed to fester.
 It's an attitude, an arrogance which in the film leads to a horrific final solution, but in reality leads to a complacency that is just as dangerous."

-Peele said about the film, "The real thing at hand here is slavery ...
-It's some dark shit."
-Peele stated that the character of Hudson, who "is the farthest from racist" due to his blindness, "still plays a part in the system of racism.
-And the way it manifests in that movie is, yeah, a guy who believes that the eye of this better artist, this black artist, is what's separating him from being a success or a failure.
-Which also, to me, is a commentary on a sentiment I was hearing a lot during the Obama era, this whole mythology of a [purported] advantage of being black in this culture."
+Peele stated that the character of Hudson, who literally is colorblind due to his physical blindness, "still plays a part in the system of racism", due to his belief that the eyesight of a black photographer will give him an "advantage".
+Hudson distances himself from the racial context of taking Chris' body, claiming to be only interested in his eyesight and reducing him to an aesthetic.

+Scholar Thai-Catherine Matthews draws parallels between Chris and Barack Obama, noting their "suspension" between racial and social identities.
+Matthews says Obama comes to the conclusion that this "suspension" can foster positive relations in his memoir Dreams from My Father, while Get Out "views suspension as the ultimate hell".
+Ryan Poll cited the film as an example of Afro-pessimism.

 The film also depicts the lack of attention on missing black Americans compared to missing white girls and women.
 Slate's Damon Young stated the film's premise was "depressingly plausible ...
 Although black people only comprise 13 percent of America's population, they are 34 percent of America's missing, a reality that exists as the result of a mélange of racial and socioeconomic factors rendering black lives demonstratively less valuable than the lives [of] our white counterparts."